ddeutils/ddeutil-workflow/docs/api/stages.md

 function complexly that you can for your objective to invoked by this stage object.

-This stage is the most powerfull stage of this package for run every use-case by a custom requirement that you want by creating the Python function and adding it to the caller registry value by importer syntax like `module.caller.registry` not path style like `module/caller/registry`.
+This stage is the most powerful stage of this package for run every use-case by a custom requirement that you want by creating the Python function and adding it to the caller registry value by importer syntax like `module.caller.registry` not path style like `module/caller/registry`.